david-w/d7-inventory-site/must_have_features.md

   - Occasionally when a job gets reprinted and there is still some product left in inventory, space limitations dictate that the new printing is stored in a seperate area.
 We need a way to track more than one location per SKU.

+  - Since we don't have unlimited storage space, there needs to be a way to list multiple locations for a single SKU.
+Sometimes jobs get reprinted before the SKU is depleted and there isn't enough room to store both printings together.